Rats in Grain Stores- Is it still acceptable for gamekeepers and farm hands to do pest control? Maybe...

 As one client recently remarked to me when I arrived on his site after harvest- "I hope you know what you're doing, I'm storing 2000 tonnes of rat food!" and he was right!

-Pest controllers who 'take on' farms are very different to pest controllers who do your day to day rat and mouse work in houses and offices.
+Pest controllers who 'take on' farms are very different from pest controllers who do your day to day rat and mouse work in houses and offices.
 They have to really know their onions.
 With so many food alternatives to bait, you have to think like a rat to win the rodent war.

 As always, excluding pests from the grain store is the first line of defence.
-A good professional won't just bait up around the farm, he/she will also do some 'proofing' work to keep grain stores pest proof.
+A good professional won't just bait up around the farm; he/she will also do some 'proofing' work to keep grain stores pest proof.
 This might be a simple as sticking a bit of wire wool in a gap or applying some mouse-proof mastic (rather inventively called Mouse-Stop).
-Some people might think this a big task but doing a little improvement on every visit, you soon end up with rodent-hostile surroundings.
+Some people might think this a big task but making a little improvement on every visit, you soon end up with rodent-hostile surroundings.

 Then there is the question of visit frequency.
 Different companies follow different procedures.

 Some still follow the traditional agricultural pest calendar: Eight visits in the year, clustering around the cold months and you won't see them much in the summer.
 This is a little archaic now.
 In 2011 The Environment Agency successfully argued in the law courts that this 'traditional' schedule of visits is environmentally irresponsible.

 Some will visit every six weeks and throw in extra visits if there is a problem, but even this is becoming dated.
 The CRRU (Campaign for Responsible Rodenticide Use) Code of Practice stipulates that if the bait is put down, then it should only be in response to a live infestation and if you have to resort to bait, it should only stay down for 28 days.
 Anything more and you are causing an undue risk of harm to the surrounding environment.